dheerajreddypasham/Solar-Irradiance/README.md

-# Solar Irradiance Forecasting Using Deep Learning Techniques
+# Solar Irradiance Forecasting Using Various Neural Network Models

 This repository contains a comparative analysis of deep learning techniques for solar irradiance forecasting using a dataset of our local city.
 The goal of this research is to determine the most effective algorithm among four different models for predicting solar irradiance.